facebook/zstd/programs/zstd.1.md

     Dictionary saved into `file` (default name: dictionary).
 * `--maxdict=#`:
     Limit dictionary to specified size (default: 112640).
+* `-#`:
+    Use `#` compression level during training (optional).
+    Will generate statistics more tuned for selected compression level, resulting in a _small_ compression ratio improvement for this level.
 * `-B#`:
     Split input files in blocks of size # (default: no split)
 * `--dictID=#`: